pkgdown/extra-header.html

 Value

-a vector of 'ethdate' objects corresponding to x.
+a vector of an 'ethdate' object corresponding to x.

 Details

 The conversion of numeric vectors assumes that the vector represents a number of days since the origin ("1962-04-23" EC if origin is NULL).
-For the date objects, it extract underlying numeric values and convert it to ethiodate object.
-To convert from POSIXct or POSIXt, it coerces these objects to base Date object and, then, apply conversion.
+For the date objects, it extracts underlying numeric values and convert it to an ethiodate object.
+To convert from POSIXct or POSIXt, it coerces these objects to base Date objects and then applies the conversion.

-To parse character vector, a valid format must be supplied.
-The default is "%Y-%m-%d". please see the details section of strptime.
+To parse a character vector, a valid format must be supplied.
+The default is "%Y-%m-%d".
+Please see the details section of strptime.
+Factors can also be coerced to ethdate after being internally converted to character.

 Author